overturetool/overturetool.github.io/publications/PlannedPublications.md

     Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, new venue needs to be found)
 -   Principles for Reuse in Formal Language Tools, (Luis Diogo Couto, Peter Tran-Jørgensen and Kenneth Lausdahl, to be submitted for SAC)
+-   Automated translation of VDM to JML annotated Java, (Peter Tran-Jørgensen, Peter Gorm Larsen and Gary Leavens, to be submitted for STTT)

 ## In review